 To begin this chapter I will briefly consider some of the difficulties evolutionary theorists are likely to have with the idea that purposiveness, intention, and agency play a role in evolution.
-Then I will assess the nearly universal conviction among biologists that natural selection explains away the apparent purposiveness in the lives of organisms.
+Then I will assess the nearly universal conviction among biologists that natural selection explains the purposiveness in the lives of organisms as “merely apparent, not real”.

 Every organism is continually dying in order to live.
 Breaking-down activities are prerequisites for building up.
 Complex molecules are synthesized, only to be degraded later, with their constituents recycled or excreted.
 In multicellular organisms such as vertebrates, many cells must die so that others may divide, proliferate, and differentiate.
 Many cancers reflect a failure to counterbalance proliferation with properly directed tearing-down processes.

 You and I have distinct fingers and toes thanks to massive cell death during development.
 The early embryo’s paddle-like hands give way to the more mature form as cells die and the spaces between our digits are “hollowed out”.
 In general, our various organs are sculpted through cell death as well as cell growth and proliferation.
-During development the body produces far more neurons than the adult will possess, and an estimated ninety-five percent of the cell population of the immature thymus gland dies off by the time the mature gland is formed (Rich, Watson and Wyllie 1999).
+During development the body produces far more neurons than the adult will possess, and an estimated ninety-five percent of the cell population of the immature thymus gland dies off by the time the mature gland is formed.1

 But this has been a truth hard for biologists to assimilate, since it has no explanation in the usual causal sense.
 One way to register the problem is to ask yourself what you would think if I suggested that organisms in an evolving population thrive or die off in a manner governed by the evolutionary outcome toward which they are headed — that the pattern of thriving and dying off becomes what it is, in some sense, because of that outcome.
 It is not a thought any evolutionist is likely to tolerate.